Posted on March 25, 2021

 Make and eat waffles today!

-fast has 154 different waffle recipes, with user ratings and a handy top-15 list.
+Mr. Breakfast has 154 different waffle recipes, with user ratings and a handy top-15 list.

 Of course, you can eat frozen waffles, too.
 Here's a way to make frozen waffles fancy, fun, and healthy, too.

-(put PB&J or egg salad between two halves of a thick waffle, or between two thin ones), and chili waffles for dinner.
+You could have an entire waffle day, with waffles and syrup for breakfast, a waffle sandwich for lunch (put PB&J or egg salad between two halves of a thick waffle, or between two thin ones), and chili waffles for dinner.
 Here are some sweet and savory waffle ideas.

-Read Everything on a Waffle
+Read Everything on a Waffle, by Polly Horvath.

 Enjoy waffle patterns.